nstack-io/nstack-ios-sdk/propose-translation-design-notes.md

 6. the proposal is sent to the backend (see the section `API Calls` later) for saving
 7. furthermore the proposal is stored locally in the app for the current session
 8. if you decide to see all existing proposals, a list is presented, showing all proposals for the currently highlighted text
+9. when leaving editmode (by shaking the phone), a popup will appear from the bottom, telling you if there's any proposals for the given view.
+This popup should disappear automatically after some seconds

 ## Components
 For this to work we need the following